 In the 1990s, Guy decided to pack his bags and migrate south to Florida.
 Having family in the Sunshine State, he thought it would be a great place to write and work on his screenplays.
 Soon after, "The Magic of a Lifetime" was in consideration by Miramax Studios and had secured letters of intent from actors such as Burgess Meredith (Mickey from "Rocky"), Sherman Hemsley (television’s George Jefferson), Brigitte Nielsen ("Red Sonja", "Beverly Hills Cop II" and "Rocky IV") and director Brian G. Hutton ("High Road to China", "Where Eagles Dare").

 While earning his Masters degree in history from the University of South Florida, Guy went on to write more screenplays and short stories, including a spec script of a G.I.
 Joe movie, and scripts entitled, "The Paper Trail", "The Widowmaker", and "Tried and True", which was pitched to several studios.

 Guy’s love of history inspired him to begin researching and writing his first novel.
 The result was "Long Live the King: Book One of the Charlemagne Saga", which built a national and international audience, reaching #17 on Amazon's list of English-language downloads in Germany.
 Guy's second novel is "Proof of Passion", a story many years in the making, originating as the screenplay "Tried and True".
-Guy's third novel, "The Girl in the Polka-Dot Dress" has not yet been released, but it is already garnering praise, having been selected as a finalist for the prestigious Claymore Award in the suspense category at the 2022 Killer Nashville Writer's Conference.
+Guy's third novel, "The Girl in the Polka-Dot Dress" was selected as a finalist for the prestigious Claymore Award in the suspense category at the 2022 Killer Nashville Writer's Conference.

 Guy and his wife Julie often spend summers with the family in Maine.
 The rest of the year Guy can be found in Florida working on his next novel.